The purpose of an internship is to explore ideas, acquire experiences, and engage in practices that can help prepare you for professional work.

 - Produce 3 short pieces for the UMBC History Intern Blog over the course of your internship during which you reflect in a thoughtful way about your work, integrating ideas from your readings and telling readers about your project.
 Undergraduate blog posts should be about 300 words each.
 Graduate blog posts should be about 500 words each.

 - Prepare a short presentation for students and faculty in the Department of History about your internship.
 Your presentation should be about ten minutes long and focus on your project: What did you do?
 How did it fit in with the organization’s needs?
 What did you learn?
-Presentations will take place as a lunch time talk in the first few weeks of the semester following the completion of your internship.
-In the event that you will graduate the same semester you are interning, special arrangements will be made for a late semester presentation.
+Presentations will usually take place in the final third of your internship semester.

-Contact Dr. Denise Meringolo email@example.com for more information.
+Contact Dr. Melissa Blair at email@example.com for more information.